Last updated on February 25th, 2019 at 07:25 am

-Last updated on February 25th, 2019 at 07:25 am**

->

-> Your charisma matters more than your education
+Your charisma matters more than your education

->

-> And believe me, there’s a lot to learn, becasue stewards take care of many things that passengers have no idea about, and can not notice from the comfort (or discomfort) of their seats.
+And believe me, there’s a lot to learn, becasue cabin crew members take care of many things that passengers have no idea about, and can not notice from the comfort (or discomfort) of their seats.

->

-> Having said that, your success (or failure) in an interview depends mostly on the quality of your interview answers, and whether you can convince them that you have the right personality for the job.
+Having said that, your success (or failure) in an interview depends mostly on the quality of your interview answers, and whether you can convince them that you have the right personality for the job.

->

-> Questions for a flight attendant interview
+Questions for a flight attendant interview

->

-> - Tell us something about yourself.
+- Tell us something about yourself.
 Go with a short answer.
 Keep the eye contact.
 Remember that they watch how you talk, how you smile, they try to imagine whether it would be a pleasure to talk to you onboard an aircraft.
 How you speak and conduct yourself is actually more important than what you say, at least at this point of an interview.
 Nevertheless, you should speak about relevant things, such as your passion for aviation industry, your customer service experience, your language skills, etc.

-> - Have you ever flown with an aircraft before?
-How did you feel about the flight attendants and their work?
+- Have you ever flown with an aircraft before?
+How did you feel about the cabin crew and their work?
 Try to stay positive.
 Talk about your experience with a good service.
 Mention that the experience of a passenger helped you to understand the job of a flight attendant, at least somehow.
 You can even say that it motivated you to apply for the job with them.

-> - What do you think are the main duties of the flight attendants on the short distance and long distance flight?
+- What do you think are the main duties of the flight attendants on the short distance and long distance flight?
 You can summarize your answer in a single sentence, saying that comfort and safety of the passengers from the moment they enter the aircraft until the moment they leave the plane, is the main duty of the stewards.
 Or you can say that the goals is to make their flight an unforgettable experience, in a good means, of course :).
 Alternatively you can list the duties, such as giving instructions on passengers’ safety, distributing meals, etc.